 Lower School Culture Club

-Each session of the Culture Club is taught by Maret parent volunteers who represent a variety of cultures and who share their personal stories and traditions.
+Each session of the Lower School Culture Club is taught by Maret parent volunteers who represent a variety of cultures and who share their personal stories and traditions.
 Students enjoy food, games, music, dance, crafts, and other activities to celebrate each culture.